skrattaren/apf.rst/apf.rst

   The idea of such a scene would appear to be a misrepresentation of the 'Brutha bound to the turtle' scene.
 To quote Terry on this:

-  "Crucifiction in "`Small Gods_: this is a familiar thing to me, a DW 'fact' that's gone through several retellings.
+  "Crucifiction in "`Small Gods`_": this is a familiar thing to me, a DW 'fact' that's gone through several retellings.
 Nothing's been taken out of "`Small Gods`_", or put in, and there was no pressure to do either."